Peer Support

 While most Fire, EMS and Police first responders have access to Peer Support, behavioral health co-responders have similar needs but no access to peers of their own.
 CROA in conjunction with UW is spearheading the creation of a statewide Peer Support Team pilot for behavioral health co-responders.

-As such, we are looking for current behavioral health co-responders who are interested in becoming part of a Peer Support Team to provide support to any behavioral health co-responder working in Washington State.
 Peer support workers are volunteers who bring their own personal knowledge of working as front-line staff within co-responder programs in Washington State.
 These positions will directly serve individual behavioral health and community health co-responder line staff needing support.
 Support may include reflective listening and other types of emotional support as well as connection to professional resources.
 Peer support can help responders impacted by their work to cope, identify sources of support and help to connect responders to that support.
 The role of the Peer Support Team is to be available to other behavioral health co-responders who have short-term personal or professional needs and guide them to resources for longer term needs.
 Behavioral health co-responder Peer Support Team members will not provide therapy or counseling to their fellow co-responders.
 Instead, the goal is to be a listening ear, validate their experience, and then help them navigate to any longer-term support needs the person may have.

 Peer POV Meetings